Changing Your Identity: How to Rewrite Your Life Narrative for Success - Part 1

 "That's not who I am anymore."

-Ingrained habits, especially ones that give you dopamine hits or temporary external validation, can be tough to break because they feel good in the moment.
-In the beginning, you may have to remind yourself
+Ingrained habits, especially ones that give you dopamine hits or temporary external validation, can be really tough to break because they feel good in the moment.
+In the beginning, you will likely have to remind yourself

 And when I say a A LOT, I do mean A LOT.
-Every hour, every 10 minutes, every time you feel triggered, every dang minute of every dang day until you believe you aren't that person anymore.
-You are training yourself, you are creating new neural connections, and those new habits/neural connections will need a lot of positive reinforcement to stick.
-This does take self discipline but remember you are your greatest project you will ever work on.
+Every hour, every 10 minutes, every time you feel triggered to go back to your old schtick, every dang minute of every dang day until you believe you aren't that person anymore.
+You are training yourself and creating new neural connections, and those new habits/neural connections will need a lot of positive reinforcement to stick.
+This does take self-discipline, but remember you are your greatest project you will ever work on.

-It can be helpful to set up visual reminders throughout the day so you don't fall asleep to your past conditioning.
+Setting up visual reminders throughout the day can be helpful so you don't fall asleep to your past conditioning.
 This can include:

 hourly reminders on your phone